 - “The way the country has achieved this turnaround has been both radical and evidence-based, but it has relied a lot on what might be termed enforced common sense.
 ‘This is the most remarkably intense and profound study of stress in the lives of teenagers that I have ever seen,’ says Milkman, an American psychologist who worked part time in Iceland and observed the changes occur.
 ‘I’m just so impressed by how well it is working.’”

 These numbers are truly incredible.
-Basically, what Iceland did was they enforced common sense, and they put in a degree of good control on their teens.
+What Iceland did was enforce common sense, and they put in a degree of good control on their teens.
 The highlight and the keynote there is that it was good control.
 There is a difference between good control and bad control.
 You can control someone in a bad way, or you can control them in a good way.
-Sending your kids to a school in a good neighborhood is good control.
+Sending your kids to a school in a good neighborhood is a good control.
 Sending them to a school in a bad neighborhood would be bad control.

 So, Iceland stood up and finally put their collective feet down as a country and said, “Enough!”
-Parents worked together with governing bodies, and better control started getting put in on teens.
+Parents worked together with governing bodies, and better control was brought in force on teens.
 Schools, parents, even companies started involving teens more in extracurricular activities that were chaperoned.
-Parents started spending their evenings with their kids, as opposed to letting their kids go run about with their friends unsupervised.
+Parents started spending their evenings with their kids, as opposed to letting their children go run about with their friends unsupervised.
 Even older teens were brought into youth programs and given constructive and creative things to do.

 On the flip side, the prevention and crack down that was experienced in Iceland by local authorities was incredible.
 The drug presence here was crushed.
 Iceland figured out a great way to address substance abuse amongst their children, and if we can do the same here in the States, we will be better off for it.